 Social learning happens mostly in the workflow as people interact and learn from one another as they do their work and share their knowledge and experiences with another.
-And since many organizations have now enabled this with the use of enterprise social platforms and network, it makes far better sense to use these very same platforms to host your formal social learning activities, and integrate learning into work.
+And since many organizations have now enabled this with the use of enterprise social platforms and networks, it makes far better sense to use these very same platforms to host your formal social learning activities, and integrate learning into work.

 5 – It’s a source of continuous learning – PARTLY

-Continuous learning is much more than using a library of enterprise courses; it is about learning from everyday work experiences as well as the stuff found on the Web.
+Continuous learning is much more than using a library of enterprise courses; it is about learning from everyday work experiences as well as resources found on the Web.
 So buying an off-the-shelf library of courses and managing access to it is not the total solution to supporting continuous learning in the workplace.
-It would be much more useful to help individuals o understand the wider opportunities for constant learning available inside and outside the organisation.
+It would be much more useful to help individuals to understand the wider opportunities for constant learning available inside and outside the organisation.

 6 – It’s the best way to engage people with learning – UNLIKELY

 It is often said that the interactive, immersive and features of an LMS boost engagement with learning, but note that no LMS appears on the Top Tools for Personal & Professional Learning!
-Individuals have found many other tools and services to be much more useful and appealing for their own learning purposes.
+Individuals have found many other tools and services to be much more appealing for their own learning purposes.

 7 – It’s the place to track everything everyone learns – IMPOSSIBLE

 People learn in so many different ways and from so many sources, and much of which happens without people realising it.
-Furthermore, if it requires people to record everything they learn on a central system, and they don’t do it, it means that system is holding incomplete date.
+Furthermore, if it requires people to record everything they learn on a central system, and if they don’t do it, it means that system is holding incomplete date.
 If, then, decisions are made on that incomplete data, these will be fundamentally flawed.
 Much better, to help managers identify and track relevant job, team and business performance metrics; it’s about the goal, not the means to the goal!

 8 – It’s the place to manage an employee’s own professional learning – A BIG NO